These Lowe’s deals rival Prime Day prices—save on Craftsman, Whirlpool, Dewalt and LG

 Smart home deals at Lowe's

-Lowe's has a handful of impressive smart home deals available on devices like the Amazon Echo Dot and Google Nest Mini.
+Lowe's has a handful of impressive smart home deals available on devices like the Google Nest Mini.

 Defender 2K Spotlight Security Camera System, 4-Pack for $292.99 (Save $227)